Quantum trajectories and reduced dynamics in time-correlated environments: Numerical results

-Up to this point, the two Hamiltonians we studied have two interesting properties w.r.t.\ the dynamics of the system.
-They are symmetric and they commute with the stochastic component of the total Hamiltonian, $H_0$ the trivial case.
-When we consider a system with sites not energy degenerate, we introduce an asymmetry in the system, and the system Hamiltonian does not commute anymore with the stochastic component.
-The behavior of the dynamics of the system then changes again.
-The common and most important difference is that all systems now reach the equipartite distribution limit, but they do so following quite different transient dynamics.
+Up to this point, the two cases we have considered (\Cref{fig:px_Hall}a and b) are characterized by a symmetric Hamiltonian which commutes with the coupling operator to the stochastic component, $H_0$ being the trivial case.
+When we consider a system where the two sites are not degenerate, \Cref{fig:px_Hall}c, or the principal directions of the Hamiltonian are changed by a coupling term, \Cref{fig:px_Hall}d, thus breaking the symmetry of the system, the dynamics changes.
+The common and most important difference is that all dynamics in these cases reach the equipartite distribution; however, they do so following quite different transient dynamics.

-Looking first at the simple addition of an energy asymmetry only, the Hamiltonian $H_{\varepsilon,0}$, the sites are not coupled except by the interaction with the environment.
+Let us first consider the simple addition of an energy asymmetry, the Hamiltonian $H_{\varepsilon,0}$, where the two sites are not coupled directly but through the interaction with the environment.
 For the dynamics of the observable at short time, the same considerations made above on the derivative at time zero and the similar behavior among the noise-driven and process-driven systems hold.
 Then, for longer times, in \Cref{fig:px_Hall}c for the selected noise intensity, the dynamics of the $\Upsilon_\mathrm{OU}$-driven system becomes comparable to the $X_\mathrm{OU}$-driven one, eventually reaching equidistribution of the populations.

-Depending on the white noise component intensity, different dynamics can be observed (see SI).
-At low intensity of the white noise component the growth of the observable of the $\Upsilon_\mathrm{OU}$-driven system is slower than the $X_\mathrm{OU}$-driven one, yet closing in as $\sigma$ increases.
-For higher noise intensity the $\Upsilon_\mathrm{OU}$-driven system resembles more and more the $\xi$-driven system at short time and $X_\mathrm{OU}$-driven system at longer time, and then for $\sigma\gg1$ the dissipation is basically that of a white noise.
+Depending on the intensity of the white noise component, different dynamics can be observed (see supplementary material).
+At low intensity, the growth of the observable of the $\Upsilon_\mathrm{OU}$-driven system is slower than the $X_\mathrm{OU}$-driven one, yet closing in as $\gamma$ increases (see \cref{fig:px_he} in the supplementary material).
+For higher noise intensity the $\Upsilon_\mathrm{OU}$-driven system resembles more and more the $\xi$-driven system at short time and $X_\mathrm{OU}$-driven system at longer time.
+For $\gamma\gg1$, the white noise component prevails and the dissipation profile becomes indistinguishable from the Lindblad evolution.